SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 	aWindowPresenter title: 'Protocol widget'
 ```

-The layout code builds a column with the label on top of the method list.
+The layout code builds a column with the label above the method list.

 ```
 ProtocolMethodListPresenter >> defaultLayout